 Sylvester Weise, Director of Public Relations

 Sylvester was born and raised in the south of Germany and moved to New York City in early 2015.
-He’s currently working for a German software company named Plunet recently opened a office in NYC for the americas region.
-Plunet produces a software solution for project - and business management for the translation industry.
+He currently works for a German software company named Plunet.
+They recently opened an office in NYC for the supporting the Americas.
+Plunet produces a software solution project - and business management for the translation industry.
 He is responsible for the technical side and provides support services and technical project engineering for north- and south American to translation agencies and departments in the industry.
 He sets his focus on it-security related consultation and services.

 He got involved in Rotaract at the age of 18 with the Rotaract Club at his hometown Landshut/ Bavaria.
 Inspired by an atmosphere of responsibility, humanity and active serviceship he discovered the fascinating world of Rotaract and Rotary.
 As moving to New York he started immediately attending the meetings of Rotaract at the UN until he became a member in June 2015.

-Beside his enthusiasm for IT - services and consultation, he’s interested in politics and economics, loves playing golf and meeting interesting people out of all different cultures and countries.
-One thing that he is really passionate about is Tanzania, Africa, where he spend at least once a year a lot of time learning of its culture and meet people but also support a school for orphans in the northwest of the country.
+Beside his enthusiasm for IT - services and consultation, Sylvester is interested in politics and economics, loves playing golf and meeting interesting people from all different cultures and countries.
+One thing that he is really passionate about is Tanzania.
+Sylvester visits Tanazania at least once a year to learn about the culture, its people and also to support a school for orphans in the northwest part of the country.

 Nicholas Casanova, Club Ambassador